 - Keep a friendly and approachable attitude and welcome feedback from students.

-With computer science being a rapidly evolving field, I realize that an important characteristic of effective college teaching is being open to including new methods.
-To do so, I plan to continually make use of computer science education research into my teaching philosophy.
+With computer science being a rapidly evolving field, I realize that an important characteristic of effective teaching is being open to including new methods.
+I stay up to date on research in Computer Science Education and aim to incorporate relevant aspects into my teaching philosophy.

 Washington and Lee University

 CSCI 111 - Fundamentals of Programming I

 CSCI 112 - Fundamentals of Programming II

 CS 112 - Programming Practicum - [Course Website]